cskroonenberg/MEBOW/README.md

 # MEBOW
 ### Human Body Orientation Estimation
 ## Introduction
-This is an official pytorch implementation of [*MEBOW: Monocular Estimation of Body Orientation In the Wild*](https://openaccess.thecvf.com/content_CVPR_2020/papers/Wu_MEBOW_Monocular_Estimation_of_Body_Orientation_in_the_Wild_CVPR_2020_paper.pdf).
+This is a ResNet implementation for [*MEBOW: Monocular Estimation of Body Orientation In the Wild*](https://openaccess.thecvf.com/content_CVPR_2020/papers/Wu_MEBOW_Monocular_Estimation_of_Body_Orientation_in_the_Wild_CVPR_2020_paper.pdf).

-In this work, we present COCO-MEBOW (Monocular Estimation of Body Orientation in the Wild), a new large-scale dataset for orientation estimation from a single in-the-wild image.
-Based on COCO-MEBOW, we established a simple baseline model for human body orientation estimation.
-This repo provides the code.
+In the original work, COCO-MEBOW (Monocular Estimation of Body Orientation in the Wild), a new large-scale dataset for orientation estimation from a single in-the-wild image was presented.
+Based on COCO-MEBOW, a simple baseline model for human body orientation estimation was established using an HRNet backbone and ResNet head.
+This repo provides the code for the original model as well as an implementation of vanilla ResNet for testing purposes.

 ## Quick start
 ### Installation